The toughest challenges remaining for the undefeated DII women's basketball teams | NCAA.com

 DII UPSET: Eastern New Mexico upsets No. 2 Lubbock Christian.
 Here's how it happened

 Toughest matchups remaining: Jan.
-18 at Parkside; Jan.
 30 vs. Ferris State; Feb.
 8 at Grand Valley State; Feb.
 13 vs. Parkside; March 3-8 GLIAC tournament

 Toughest matchups remaining: Jan.
 30 vs. Lubbock Christian; Feb.
 22 vs. West Texas A&M; March 3-8 LSC tournament